Fast Fashion and the Environment

 Have you ever considered how the clothes you wear contribute to greenhouse gas emissions globally?

 Over the past century, the fashion industry has seen rapid change.
-In today’s day and age, fast fashion - an industry rooted in the mass-production of clothing in order to sell at low-cost - dominates what we buy and how we buy it.
+In today’s day and age, fast fashion - an industry rooted in the mass production of clothing to sell at a low-cost - dominates what we buy and how we buy it.
 And it’s an industry of dire consequences.
 So how did we get here?

 Prior to the 21st century, clothing industries revolved around four seasons: spring, summer, fall, and winter.
 Considering the upcoming season, designers predicted what styles and trends might be best received by consumers.
 In recent decades, the fashion industry has transitioned into an industry that operates on 52 “micro-seasons” a year - or one collection a week.
 Clothing companies are producing clothes at a record pace, and our environment is paying for it.